pickwick3/Trading-Strategy-Simulator/README.md

 * PyQt5 = 5.15.2

 ## Before Running:
-Update the string variable 'repo_path' in Dashboard.py and Simulation_Engine.py to match the path on your system
+Make sure to update the string variable 'repo_path' in Dashboard.py and Simulation_Engine.py to match the path on your system